-With exception to Irresistible Blend Milkweed (i.e., swamp milkweed), which does best in moist, even muddy clay conditions, the other milkweeds we carry are drought tolerant and need well-drained soil.
+With exception to Irresistible Blend Milkweed (i.e., swamp milkweed), which does best in moist, even muddy clay conditions, the other milkweeds we carry are drought tolerant to varying degrees and need well-drained soil.
 You can improve your soil's drainage by mounding soil, adding organic material, or planting on a berm.

 Keep area well weeded.